 You should remain in your home.
 Do not go to a GP surgery, pharmacy or hospital, work, school, or public areas, and do not use public transport or taxis.

 You will need to ask friends or relatives if you require help with buying groceries, other shopping or picking up medication.
 Alternatively, you can order medication by phone or online.
 You can also order your shopping online.
 Make sure you tell delivery drivers to leave items outside for collection if you order online.
 The delivery driver should not come into your home.
-For further advice please follow the following link:

 How will Thera support people if they have to stay at home and self-isolate?